15. Paint remover

 20. Soap scum fighter

-Coat shower curtains and doors with a small amount of baby oil, being careful to wipe up any drips.
+Coat shower curtains and doors with a small amount of baby oil.
+Be sure to wipe up any drips so no one slips.

 21. Adhesive bandage remover